 Congratulations, you have made it to the end of the sprint!!!

 General rules for a successful sprint

 This includes any problems, questions, objectives – actually everything – that you might need, to set the whole thing up.
 Also, the team should share the same approach and be on the same boat.

 Sketching or stretching

 Nobody’s chasing you.
 Chill out.
 Generally, in the ideation step, you need a lot of “juice”.
 What if you stop it too early and miss the next big thing?
 Try not to be that strict with the timer in this step and allow some time for self-reflection on the ideas.
-Of course, I don’t suggest that you should spend your time, all I’m saying is that I leave it on your judgment.
+Of course, I don’t suggest that you should spend all your time on this step, all I’m saying is that I leave it to your judgment.

 Leave your ego outside